esch3r/PersonalWebsite-/README.md

  ```
- With each of these tags you can see  the different attributes for with the values Description, keywords, and author.
+ With each of these tags you can see  the different attributes for with the values description, keywords, and author.
 ```

 ### Make the robots.txt file